Create a club shop in Switzerland: sell merch, tickets and courses online

 • Form fields set up (name, address, size – depending on product)

-• Test order carried out and confirmation email checked
+• Test order completed and confirmation email verified

 • Shop link shared: email to members, social media, QR code for print

-• Defined process for collection at the event (print out order list or check off digitally)
+• Process for picking up at the event defined (print order list or check off digitally)

 • Refund process clarified (e.g. in case of event cancellation)

-• Export orders regularly (CSV) for accounting and order processing
+• Regularly export orders (CSV) for accounting and fulfilment

-Payrexx offers with “Pages” a mini webshop that can be set up without any programming knowledge and combines merch, tickets and course places with integrated payment (TWINT, credit card, PostFinance, Apple Pay).
+Payrexx offers a mini-webshop with “Pages” which can be set up without programming knowledge and combines merch, tickets and course places with integrated payment (TWINT, credit card, PostFinance, Apple Pay).

-Form fields for name, address and individual details (e.g. t-shirt size or course date) can be configured per product.
-The orders flow into a central Dashboard with export function.
-The Free plan has no monthly fixed costs – the club only pays transaction fees per sale.
+Form fields for name, address and custom details (e.g. T-shirt size or course date) can be configured per product.
+Orders flow into a central Dashboard with export functionality.
+The Free-Abo has no monthly fixed costs – the club only pays transaction fees per sale.

 TABLE OF CONTENTS